 Avian influenza (AI) is a viral infection of domestic poultry, and pet, zoo, and wild birds.
 In domestic poultry, AI viruses are typically of low pathogenicity (LP), causing subclinical infections, respiratory disease, or drops in egg production, but a few AI viruses are highly pathogenic (HP), causing severe systemic disease with multiple organ failure and high mortality.

-Avian influenza viruses are type A orthomyxoviruses (Influenzavirus A) characterized by antigenically homologous nucleoprotein and matrix internal proteins, which are identified by serology in agar gel immunodiffusion (AGID) tests.
+Avian influenza viruses are type A orthomyxoviruses (Alphainfluenzavirus or Influenzavirus A) characterized by antigenically homologous nucleoprotein and matrix internal proteins, which are identified by serology in agar gel immunodiffusion (AGID) tests.
 AI viruses are further divided into 16 hemagglutinin (H1-16) and 9 neuraminidase (N1-9) subtypes.

 Low pathogenicity avian influenza viruses are distributed worldwide and are recovered frequently from clinically normal shorebirds (Chadriiformes) and migrating waterfowl (Anseriformes).
 Occasionally, LP viruses are recovered from imported pet birds and ratites.
 The viruses may be present in village or backyard flocks and other birds sold through live-poultry markets, but most commercially raised poultry in developed countries are free of AI viruses.
 The HPAI viruses arise from mutation of some H5 and H7 LPAI viruses and cause devastating epidemics.
 Stamping-out programs are used to quickly eliminate the HPAI viruses in developed countries, but some developing countries may use vaccines and management strategies to control HPAI viruses.